-The Claims Appeals Committee comprises three ECCU representatives, one of whom is an Independent non-Executive Director, and two representatives of the ILCU, one being a member of the Insurance Committee and the other being the Head of Insurance.
+The Claims Appeals Committee comprises three ECCU representatives, one of whom is an Independent non-Executive Director, and two representatives of the ILCU.

 The Claims Appeals Committee considers the circumstances in which the appealed claims failed in accordance with the policy terms and conditions, the representations by the credit union in its appeal, the personal circumstances of the credit union member and any events outside the control of the member.